vrmeet/thexr/DO_THIS_NEXT.md

      - need replacement for plugin.getClosestPoint and getRandomPoint
      - replacement for crowd.add agent, removeAgent, agentGoto, callback after agent reaches target

-pick up health, pick up armor
+pick up health, pick up

 Transient items - items that are temporarily moved, the state is stored for this session